Mindera/ui-automation-chalenge/README.md

 ### Setting up

-To run the testes you must first make sure you have Noje.js installed on your machine
+To run the tests you must first make sure you have Node.js installed on your machine

 Then the first thing you must do is a fresh installation, to do that you must run the following command: